myspc-development/art-test/docs/Widget_Editor_Codex_Instructions.md

 ## 5. Reference in the Index

 After writing or revising widget editor notes, add a link in `codex_index.md` under the **Dashboard Widget Manager** table so developers can locate the instructions quickly.

+See the accompanying [Widget Editor Verification Checklist](./WIDGET-EDITOR-VERIFICATION.md) when confirming a new deployment.